 Flag Day – Wednesday, June 14

 The United States celebrates Flag Day on June 14th each year to honor the United States flag and to commemorate the flag’s adoption (June,1777).
 On the same day, the United States Army celebrates its birthday (June,1775).
 “Many have given their life protecting our country and freedom.
 On National Flag Day, June 14, raise “Old Glory” and fly it proudly.”

-Thanks to all the dads, granddads, uncles, brothers, nephews and men out there being good examples for our kids and in our communities
+Thanks to all the dads, granddads, uncles, brothers, nephews and men out there being good examples for our kids in our communities.

-Double Oak wishes all a fun, happy and safe summer!
+Double Oak wishes all residents a fun, happy and safe Summer!